Skip to Content

 • aged 80 years and over, or

-• confirmed to be an Aboriginal person or Torres Strait Islander and aged 55 years and over.
+• confirmed to be an Aboriginal and/or Torres Strait Islander person and aged 55 years and over.

 In order to reduce waiting times for eligible elderly clients and settle them into appropriate housing as soon as possible, providers will generally offer suitable accommodation as it becomes available to elderly clients on the NSW housing register ahead of wait turn clients.